CLSI Announces 2017 Excellence Awards Recipients

 John V. Bergen Award

 The John V. Bergen Award is presented annually to an outstanding volunteer or group of volunteers in recognition of advances in CLSI organizational directives and objectives, through unique and significant contributions.
-This award was established in 2006 and has been presented every year in honor of John V. Bergen, CLSI’s first full-time Executive Vice President, a positions he held for 23 years.
+This award was established in 2006 and has been presented every year in honor of John V. Bergen, CLSI’s first full-time Executive Vice President, a position he held for 23 years.
 Nominations for this award are sought and selections made by the Awards Committee (in consultation with the CLSI President).

 Dennis J. Ernst, MT(ASCP, NCPT(NCCT)